Vasileia-Apostolou/all_about_glam_blog/README.md

 During the development process some changes were made.

 ### Design
 I wanted a pink color scheme for this project to give a girly and fun look.
-For the background I used a glittery fuchsia image and I kept the color of the navbar, footer and buttons the same color of light pink.
+For the background I used a glittery fuchsia image and I kept the color of the navbar, footer and buttons the same pink color scheme.
 All forms have a white background with black text and icons.

 ## Features